will-jj/pokeemerald_dreamfactory/README.md

 # Pokémon Emerald - Dream Factory

 This is a mod based on the decompilation of Pokémon Emerald.
 The original decompilation can be found [here](https://github.com/pret/pokeemerald).
 To download the .gba file, head to the [Discord](https://discord.gg/fwZgX7cYzc)!
+Or compile it yourself if you prefer.

 # Credits